AkiNotBunny/drink_reminder/README.md

 # Drink Reminder Program

 A simple drink reminder application built using Python.
-This program helps you (actually myself) remember to drink water at regular intervals with a hydrated cat.
+This program helps you (actually myself) remember to drink water at regular intervals with a (somewhat) hydrated cat.

 ## Features